Debond-Protocol/EIP-3475/EIPS/metadata.md

 ]
 ```

-example: adding details in bonds describing the local jurisdiction of the bonds where its valid/ is issued:
+example: adding details in bonds describing the local jurisdiction of the bonds where its issued:

 ```json
 {